Farewe/invacost/Readme.md

 There are two different methods we can apply here, either independently or in combination.

 -   The first method consists in applying a threshold of incompleteness to remove the most incomplete years.
-For example, remove from calibration all years with \< 75% of data; threshold = 8 years.
+For example, remove from calibration all years with &lt; 75% of data; threshold = 7 years.

 -   Another possibility includes weighting incomplete years to reduce their importance in the estimation of average annual costs of invasions.
 This approach can be justified if we do not want to underestimate the average annual cost of invasions.
 However, be